Free Email: POP3, IMAP, Web, or Forwarding

 - Yahoo

 This service comes with folders to organise your email, filter them, attach files, automatically respond to mails received (autoresponder), and so on.
-You are given 10 MB space to store your email.
-Note though, if you don't access your email in two weeks, your account will be deleted.
-There appears to be a secure login facility, although (if I'm to judge by other Yahoo services) I suspect that only the login takes place under SSL; the rest of the session uses unencrypted transfers.
-At the moment, there seems to be some controversy going on about the changes to their Terms of Service, so I suggest you actually read those before signing up.
+Note though, if you don't access your email after some time, your account will be deleted.
+At the time I write this, there seems to be some controversy going on about the changes to their Terms of Service, so I suggest you actually read those before signing up.

 - Mail.com

-This service provides you the ability to block email addresses, create folders to organize your mail, and send/receive attachments.
-At the time I checked them out, the service issued a pop-up window when I reached their site, another pop-up window each time I deleted a message (if you block their pop-up, you will not be able to delete your messages) and at least two pop-up windows when I logged out.
+This service provides you with an email address and up to 10 email aliases.
+File attachments are limited to 50 MB in size.
+At the time I checked them out (some years ago), the service issued a pop-up window when I reached their site, another pop-up window each time I deleted a message (if you block their pop-up, you will not be able to delete your messages) and at least two pop-up windows when I logged out.
 I'm not sure if there are other pop-up windows as well; I ended up blocking all pop-ups except when I delete mail.
 To me, one pop-up is fine (after all they need the ads to survive), but this is ridiculous.

 - Mail2World